LukeMS/keltor/rst/index.rst

 Asurten
 ========

-There are three major dialects of this family spoken by the humans of Rektor.
+There are three major dialects of this family spoken by the humans of `Rektor`_.
 All have minor influences from the Dwarven language.
 It is believed that Asurten shares its origin with Hemtopie as the two follow structures that are either very close by design or an amazing coincidence of circumstance.

 Quy